ibm-cloud-docs/CDN/api.md

     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (optional for Object Storage) File extensions that are allowed to be cached.
     * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior.
 If no `cacheKeyQueryRule` arguments are supplied, it will default to "include-all"
-      * "include-all" - includes all query arguments **default**
+      * `include-all` - includes all query arguments **default**
-      * "ignore-all" - ignores all query arguments
+      * `ignore-all` - ignores all query arguments
-      * "ignore: space separated query-args" - ignores those specific query arguments.
-For example, "ignore: query1 query2"
+      * `ignore: space separated query-args` - ignores those specific query arguments.
+For example, `ignore: query1 query2`
-      * "include: space separated query-args": includes those specific query arguments.
-For example, "include: query1 query2"
+      * `include: space separated query-args`: includes those specific query arguments.
+For example, `include: query1 query2`

 * **Return**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping`.

   **NOTE**: The collection provides a `uniqueId` value, which needs to be sent as input for subsequent API calls related to Mapping and Origin Path.

   [View the Mapping Container](mapping-container.html)